Constructivism (psychological school): Personal construct theory

 George Kelly (1905–1967), the creator of personal construct theory, was concerned primarily with the epistemic role of the observer in interpreting reality.
 He argued that the way we expect to experience the world alters how we feel about it and act.
 In other words, we order ourselves by ordering our thoughts.
 The goal of his therapeutic approach was therefore to allow the client to explore their own minds, acting as a facilitator of the exploration of their own meanings, or "constructs".
 Kelly's major publications were published in the 1950s and 1960s.

 Post-rationalist cognitive therapy

-Vittorio Guidano (1944–1999), the creator of post-rationalist cognitive therapy, hypothesized that the mind creates a complex system of abstract rules responsible for the concrete and particular qualities of our conscious experience.
+Vittorio Guidano (1944–1999), the creator of post-rationalist cognitive therapy, hypothesized that the mind is a complex system of tacit abstract rules responsible for the concrete and particular qualities of our conscious experience.
 His major publications were published in the 1980s and 1990s.
-In the years since Guidano's contributions, there has been much debate among embodied cognition researchers about to what degree cognition is abstract or amodal versus modal.
+Guidano's theory of abstract and unconscious knowledge is not equivalent to the computational theory of amodal symbols, but instead proposes that tacit, sensory and emotional cognition is abstract in the sense that it creates sensory generalizations already during sensory processing.
+This implies that the mind does not contain copies of the world, rather, the world is a model created in action, as stated in Francisco Varela's theory of embodied cognition.